 Manuscripts that meet this editorial purpose include, but are not limited to:

-Because the Ostomy Wound Management Editorial Board recognizes the importance of a timely exchange of scientific information, authors usually receive a decision about their manuscript within 8 weeks of submission, and most submissions are published within 3 to 6 months following receipt of the final manuscript (see III).
+Because the Ostomy Wound Management Editorial Board recognizes the importance of a timely exchange of scientific information, authors usually receive a decision about their manuscript within 6 weeks following submission and most submissions are published within 3 to 6 months following receipt of the final manuscript (see III).

 I. General Manuscript Preparation Guidelines

-Ostomy Wound Management editorial policies for authors, reviewers, and editorial staff are based on the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication” published by the International Committee of Medical Journal Editors (ICMJE; for complete guidelines, visit www.icmje.org).
-Guidelines for authors are based on the American Medical Association (AMA) Manual of Style, 10th edition (see www.amamanualofstyle.com/oso/public/index.html).
-Authors of clinical studies, especially randomized controlled trials (RCTs), are encouraged to follow the minimum set of recommendations for reporting the results of their work promulgated by the CONSORT group (see www.consort-statement.org/consort-statement/overview0/).
+The Ostomy Wound Management editorial policies for authors, reviewers, and editorial staff are based on the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication” published by the International Committee of Medical Journal Editors (for complete guidelines, visit: http://www.icmje.org).
+Guidelines for authors are based on the American Medical Association (AMA) Manual of Style (10th edition, see: http://www.amamanualofstyle.com/oso/public/index.html).
+Authors of clinical studies, especially randomized controlled trials (RCTs) are encouraged to follow the minimum set of recommendations for reporting the results of their work promulgated by the CONSORT group (see: http://www.consort-statement.org/consort-statement/overview0/).

-A few common concerns: All abbreviations must be spelled out when first used, followed by the abbreviation in parentheses.
+A few common concerns: All abbreviations must be spelled out when first used followed by the abbreviation in parenthesis.
 Similarly, proprietary product name(s) and applicable copyright or trademark information should be included once in the body of the manuscript (not in the title or abstract), followed by the generic name in parentheses, which is then used throughout the remainder of the manuscript.

 Before submitting the manuscript, authors are encouraged to contact the Editor by email or phone.
 In addition, prospective authors may want to discuss their ideas with our clinical editors or Editorial Board members.